noplanman/otp/README.md

   github: YOUR_GITHUB_AUTHENTICATOR_TOKEN_HERE
 ```

 **IMPORTANT!!
-Remember to set the file permissions to prevent other user from getting your secret token!**
+Remember to set the file permissions to prevent other users from getting your secret tokens!**

 ```bash
 chmod 600 ~/.otp.yml